 Does NFL Game Pass include playoffs?

-Yes, with Game Pass you get access to all playoff games.
-However, the NFL Game Pass delay applies to domestic packages.
-Customers of NFL Game Pass International will have instant, live access to playoff games.
+Yes, with Game Pass you get access to all NFL playoff games.
+However, the replay delay still applies to NFL Game Pass domestic packages.
+On the other hand, customers of NFL Game Pass International will have instant, live access to all playoff games.

 Can you watch live games on NFL Game Pass?

-With a domestic NFL Game Pass subscription, you can only watch live preseason games.
-With NFL Game Pass International, all games are streamed live.
+With an NFL Game Pass domestic subscription, you can only watch live preseason games.
+With NFL Game Pass International, you get live streaming of all NFL games.

 What games are blacked-out in Game Pass?

-Blackout restrictions are the result of deals between the NFL and regional TV partners.
-The NFL agrees not to make live games available via stream so that their TV partners enjoy the largest viewing audience possible.
-This results in more money generated from the advertisements aired during these broadcasts.
+Television blackout restrictions are the result of deals between the NFL and regional TV partners.
+The NFL agrees not to make live games available via stream so that their TV partners can enjoy the largest viewing audience possible.
+The goal is to generate more money from the advertisements during these broadcasts.